triadtitans/seminar_rigid_body_methods/livingsprinciple.md

 Note the two additonal indepent variables $v\in T \mathcal{Q}$ and $p T^{*} \mathcal{Q}$.
 Where $T\mathcal{Q}$ is the tangential space of \mathcal{Q}.

-This functional can be understood as a Lagrianan with constraint
+This functional can be understood as a Lagrianan with constraint $\dot{q}-v$ and corresponding lagrangian multipliers $p$.
-$\dot{q}-v$ and corresponding lagrangian multipliers $p$.
+These lagrangian multiplies can later be identified as the conjugate momenata of the system.